RSV

 Vaccine information

-RSV vaccines are available for adults 60+ and pregnant people (to protect newborns).
-Nirsevimab (Beyfortus) monoclonal antibody is recommended for infants.
+RSV vaccines are available for adults 60+ (Abrysvo, Arexvy) and pregnant people to protect newborns (Abrysvo).
+Nirsevimab (Beyfortus) monoclonal antibody is recommended for infants and toddlers up to 24 months.

 Surveillance data updated from government sources daily or weekly.
 Threat level reflects current wastewater signal or clinical reports.